 This is how we handle bat exclusions:

-• We spend a great deal of time identifying bat entry points and then sealing them shut
+- We spend a great deal of time identifying bat entry points and then sealing them shut

-• We set up one-way doors so that bats can exit but not reenter the building
+- We set up one-way doors so that bats can exit but not reenter the building

-• Double check that all bats are excluded and out of your home
+- Double check that all bats are excluded and out of your home

-• We then seal all entry points with steel wool or mesh screens to prevent re-entry
+- We then seal all entry points with steel wool or mesh screens to prevent re-entry

-• After this, we go through and do a thorough clean-up of any guano left in the attic or walls.
+- After this, we go through and do a thorough clean-up of any guano left in the attic or walls.

-• Proceed with replacement of soiled insulation.
+- Proceed with replacement of soiled insulation.

-• Repair of wildlife damage, both inside and outside of the home.
+- Repair of wildlife damage, both inside and outside of the home.

 To prevent any accidental contact with bats, we double-check that all bats have left your home.
-We seal all entrance points with steel wool and mesh screens to stop bats from entering again.
+After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.

-Next, clean up with professional-grade cleaners and sanitizers any fecal matter left behind by bats in your insulation and floor.
+Next is to do a thorough clean-up using professional-grade cleaners and sanitizers for any fecal matters left behind by the bats in your home’s floor and insulation.
 We go through great lengths to ensure that your home is free of any odors and guano.
-After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.
+Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.

-After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
+Once the attic is thoroughly cleaned and disinfected, we look at wildlife damage.
 To make your house look new again, we’ll repair any damage they might have caused.

 Dangers of DIY Bat Removal